MarsicoFL/Deliver/README.md

 ### Step 9 — Final **GREEN-VARAN** Run (AF + ReMM + ncER + FATHMM)

 **What it does:** Produces **L1–L4** prioritization, integrating GREEN-DB with **population rarity** and **multi-source functional evidence**.
-**Biological contribution:** A cohesive, **evidence-weighted ranking** of non-coding variants for the Napoli cohort (mothers/children + historical grep), ready for expert review, segregation analysis, and functional follow-up.
+This is a cohesive, **evidence-weighted ranking** of non-coding variants for the Napoli cohort (mothers/children + historical grep), ready for expert review, segregation analysis, and functional follow-up.

 ---